 The Sobol sampler uses high-density model reduction (HDMR) a.k.a.
 Sobol decomposition to approximate a function as the sum of increasing-complexity interactions.
 At its lowest level (order 1), it treats the function as a sum of the reference case plus a functional of each input dimesion separately.
 At order 2, it adds functionals to consider the pairing of each dimension with each other dimension.
 The benefit to this approach is considering several functions of small input cardinality instead of a single function with large input cardinality.
-This allows reduced order models like generalized polynomial chaos (see 16.3.2) to approximate the functionals accurately with few computations runs.
-This Sobol sampler uses the associated HDMRRom (see 16.3.3) to determine at what points the input space need be evaluated.
-Note: Sobol sampler relies on SparseGridCollocation, which requires uncorrelated input dimensions; thus, for the present, it is not compatible with NDDistribution objects.
+This allows reduced order models like generalized polynomial chaos (see 17.3.2) to approximate the functionals accurately with few computations runs.
+This Sobol sampler uses the associated HDMRRom (see 17.3.3) to determine at what points the input space need be evaluated.
+Since Sobol sampler relies on SparseGridCollocation, it is also compatible with multivariate normal distribution objects.
+The Sobol> node supports the following attributes: